riboviz/riboviz/docs/run-vignette.md

 `vignette/vignette_config.yaml` contains configuration information in YAML.

-## What `prepRiboviz.sh` does
+## What `prepRiboviz.sh` and `prepRiboviz.py` do

-`prepRiboviz.sh` is a shell script for preparing ribosome profiling data for RiboViz or other analyses.
-It does the following (`names` in brackets correspond to variables in the YAML configuration file):
+Each script prepares ribosome profiling data for RiboViz or other analyses.
+They each do the following (`names` in brackets correspond to variables in the YAML configuration file):

 * Reads configuration information from the YAML configuration file.
 * Builds hisat2 indices if requested (`build_indices=TRUE`, by default), in an index directory (`dir_index`).